2026

 Measurements

-DHWDegree heating weeks.
+DHWDegree Heating Weeks — accumulated thermal stress over a rolling 12-week window.
 Above 4 = bleaching.
-Above 8 = mortality.
+Above 8 = mass mortality.

 Global bleaching events

-20102nd global event.
-Indian Ocean and Coral Triangle.
+2010Second global event.
+Severe bleaching across the Indian Ocean and Coral Triangle.

 Reading the map